tinsheep/build-your-teamwork-practice-with-teams-and-sharepoint/labs/setup.md

 # Setup your environment for PowerShell

+## Connect to Office 365 Services

+If this is the first time you are running PowerShell on your machine to connect to Office 365 Services, you may need to install the [Microsoft Online Services Sign-In Assistant](https://www.microsoft.com/en-us/download/details.aspx?id=41950).

+Additionally, make sure you have the MSOnline module installed.
+Open an elevated Windows PowerShell command prompt (run Windows PowerShell as an administrator).
+Install the MSOnline module with the following command:

+'''PowerShell

+    Install-Module MSOnline

+'''

 ## Add SharePoint module

 [Getting started with SharePoint Online Management Shell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps)

+'''PowerShell

+    Install-Module -Name Microsoft.Online.SharePoint.PowerShell

+'''

 ## Add additional modules: